Ludacris: Early life

-Born Christopher Brian Bridges in Champaign, Illinois, Ludacris moved to Oak Park as a teenager.
-After attending Oak Park River Forest High School in ninth grade, Ludacris moved to Centreville, Virginia and attended Centreville High School for one year.
-He attended Banneker High School in Atlanta, Georgia and graduated in 1995.
+Bridges was born in Champaign, Illinois, and moved to Oak Park as a teenager.
+After attending Oak Park River Forest High School in ninth grade, Bridges moved to Centreville, Virginia, and attended Centreville High School for one year.
+He attended Banneker High School in Atlanta, Georgia, and graduated in 1995.
 From 1998 to 1999, he studied music management at Georgia State University.
-Ludacris' parents are both African American, and he also has more distant English and Native American ancestry.
-He is a distant cousin of late comedian Richard Pryor.
-Ludacris wrote his first rap song at age nine when moving to Atlanta, Georgia, and joined an amateur rap group three years later.
+His great-great-grandfather was a Choctaw.
+In an interview with A. J. Jacobs, Bridges learned that his great-grandmother had said one of his great-great-grandfathers, who is a white Englishman, was probably Jewish.
+Bridges is also a distant cousin of the comedian Richard Pryor.
+He wrote his first rap song at age nine when moving to Atlanta and joined an amateur rap group three years later.